AkashKumar-0/ranPassword.github.io/README.md

 # ranPassword.github.io

-this is just a ranfom password generator page
+this is just a random password generator page